Hinrichsta/SP25-CYBR8950/Project Proposal/Technical Plan.md

 ## Technical Plan

 - Logan
   - Week 1-2 - Identify IoT Device Categories
+Objective: Develop a comprehensive classification of IoT devices based on their functions, usage, and security implications to establish a foundation for further analysis.

   - Week 2-3 - Gather Case Studies on IoT Vulnerabilities
+Objective: Collect and review academic literature, industry reports, and real-world case studies to build a well-supported discussion on IoT security across various device categories.

+  Sub-Tasks:
+  1. Research Scholarly Articles & White Papers
+      - Identify academic papers discussing IoT security, vulnerabilities, and best practices.
+      - Review sources such as IEEE, ACM, and other cybersecurity journals.
+  2. Gather Industry Reports & Standards
+      - Collect cybersecurity reports from organizations like CISA, NIST, OWASP, and MITRE.
+      - Identify relevant security guidelines and frameworks for IoT devices.
+  3. Analyze Case Studies on IoT Incidents
+      - Research past IoT-related breaches, hacks, and vulnerabilities.
+      - Break down how the attacks occurred and what vulnerabilities were exploited.
+  4. Extract Key Insights & Trends
+      - Identify common attack vectors and security risks highlighted in research.
+      - Determine best practices and mitigation strategies across different IoT categories.
+  5. Compile findings into a structured report to serve as evidence supporting the overarching project
+      - Organize the collected research into a structured format with key takeaways.
+      - Ensure readability by using summary sections.

 - Tyler
   - Week 3-4 - Analyze IoT Security Weaknesses
   - Week 4-5 - Evaluate Manufacturer Security Practices